eggborne/ArrestedDevelopmentApi/README.md

 * _Returns all quotes in the database_

 Postman Example:
 Start a new GET request in Postman and enter the above URL.
 Click Send.
-You should see a JSON response with all animals in the database.
+You should see a JSON response with all quotes in the database.

-Example Return Respose:
+Example Return Response:
 ```
 [
   {